 Brian Deines is an acclaimed children’s book illustrator who has been nominated for the Governor General’s Award for Illustration, the Ruth and Sylvia Schwartz Award and the Lillian Shepherd Memorial Award, among others.
-He has illustrated such varied titles as The Hockey Tree, The Road to Afghanistan and On a Snowy Night.
+He has illustrated such varied titles as The Hockey Tree, On a Snowy Night, The Road to Afghanistan and The Vimy Oaks: A Journey to Peace.

 Brian is a native of Red Deer, Alberta.
 He graduated from the Alberta College of Art.
 Before becoming an artist, he spent time as a "roughneck and a rigger" on the oilfields of Alberta and as a groundskeeper at a golf and country club.